-Head of Centre:
+Head of Centre

-- is familiar with the contents, refers to and directs relevant centre staff to the annually updated JCQ publication SC - ensures that, where relevant and in eligible situations, applications for special consideration are submitted to awarding bodies by the Specialist teacher.
+- Is familiar with the contents, refers to and directs relevant centre staff to the annually updated JCQ publication SC - Ensures that, where relevant and in eligible situations, applications for special consideration are submitted to awarding bodies by the Specialist teacher.

-Exam Officer/ ALNCo/ Assistant Principal:
+Exam Officer/ SENDCo/ Deputy Head

-- understands the criteria as detailed in SC to determine where candidates will/will not be eligible for special consideration - ensures that, where relevant and in eligible situations, applications for special consideration are submitted to awarding bodies
+- Understands the criteria as detailed in SC to determine where candidates will/will not be eligible for special consideration - Ensures that, where relevant and in eligible situations, applications for special consideration are submitted to awarding bodies

-Teaching staff and/or ALNCo:
+Teaching staff and/or SENDCo

-• provide any appropriate evidence or information that may be required to determine a candidate's eligibility for special consideration.
+• Provide any appropriate evidence or information that may be required to determine a candidate's eligibility for special consideration.

-Candidates (or parents/carers):
+Candidates (or parents/carers)

-provide any medical or other evidence that may be required to determine eligibility for special consideration
+• Provide any medical or other evidence that may be required to determine eligibility for special consideration